ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 This cell will gather and print out all contacts and their information.
 Review for errors.
 If none exist, move to the next cell.

-First, you should run this cell with `printSQL = True`.
-If there are no errors, you can edit and change to `printSQL = False` and run again.
-This will add each contact to the database, into the `obis.contacts` and `obis.contacts_projects` tables.
+The next cell writes to the database: **STOP** - confirm there is no Push currently ongoing.
+This cell will add each contact to the database, into the `obis.contacts` and `obis.contacts_projects` tables, as needed.

 There should be output similar to this:

 ~~~
 Valid contact:  Fred Whoriskey OTN principalInvestigator fwhoriskey@dal.ca
+Created contact Fred Whoriskey
 ~~~
 {: .language-example}